badumbatish/gccrs-workspace/README.md

 5. **You're done!**

-   Congrats on setting up your work space for gccrs, now, please refer back to the Linux section of gccrs at https://github.com/Rust-GCC/gccrs#linux to continue build and test all the test cases before development.
+   Congrats on setting up your work space for gccrs, now, please refer back to the [Linux section](https://github.com/Rust-GCC/gccrs#linux) of gccrs to continue build and test all the test cases before development.

    Alternative if you have followed all the steps from 1 to 4 and am currently in gccrs, run this code to start building the code base by default.